MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 ## How To: Train A GPT Assistant

-Think of GPT-personalization as an emerging technology to adapt GPTs to your needs and usage patterns and expected behaviors.
-A current approach consists of a multi-stage process:
+You can think of "GPT-personalization" as an emerging technology to adapt GPTs (General Pretrained Transformers) to your needs and usage patterns and expected behaviors.<br>A current approach consists of a multi-stage process:

 - **Pretraining:**
 	- *Dataset:* Raw internet scraped text, trillions of words with low task-specificity, in high quantity